 Community planter boxes are raised garden beds in public places filled with edible veggies and herbs, where the produce is available to any passers-by who want it.
 The boxes are set up by community organisations such as Local Food Connect in the hope that the community will embrace them – helping to maintain them as well as taking advantage of their produce.

 Community gardens are not-for profit enterprises where the primary function is the production of food for a community of people.
 The garden can take a variety of forms.
-In North East Melbourne, they are usually either allotments or communal gardens for people who become members of the garden.
-Elsewhere, they may be verge gardens where neighbours share the gardening and produce or plots in public places where the produce is available to any passers-by who want it.
+In North East Melbourne, some are membership-based, some are allotments and some are freely available to the public.
+The ones in libraries are often freely available to the public (e.g. Greensborough and Watsonia.

 In 2014, Sustainable Gardening Australia (SGA) published a series of booklets of relevance to anyone thinking about setting up a community garden.
 An interesting article on the subject can also be found on the Australian Community Gardens Network website.